Getting Started Guide

 Archdeacon’s License - Temporary Remodelling Order (TRO)

-Signed off by the Archdeacon (PCC support).
+Signed off by the Archdeacon (must have PCC support).

 Max period of 15 months.

-Must be approved by DAC or removed.
+Must then be approved by Faculty or removed.

 The extent to which your archdeacon will sign these off can vary greatly.

 The mechanism for granting permission for works and alterations to church buildings.